What's new in the Red Hat OpenShift 4.9 console

 If you have GitOps 1.3 installed, you will see updates to the Application deployment environments details page, including details for the given application's status across the environments it is deployed to, as shown in Figure 6.

 We want your feedback

-Community feedback helps us continually improve the OpenShift developer experience, and we want to hear from you.
-You can attend our office hours on Red Hat OpenShift Streaming or join the OpenShift Developer Experience Google group.
+Community feedback helps us continually improve the OpenShift developer experience, and we want to hear from you!
+Join the OpenShift Developer Experience Google group to share feedback or tweet me directly.
 We hope you will share your tips for using the OpenShift web console, get help with what doesn’t work, and shape the future of the OpenShift developer experience.
 Ready to get started?
 Try OpenShift today.